Schneider V38 mount lenses,

 The purpose of this test is to show the limitations of these lenses.
 If a lower resolution is acceptable than the maximum theoretical resolution capabilities of the sensor, on the other hand, then it is acceptable to stop down the lens.
 As always, to decide which resolution is acceptable, one must consider the final pixel count of the image.

 For example, if it is already known that the image will only be used on a web site that limits image width to 1024 pixels, there is no point in producing a 5184 x 3888 pixel image (20 MPixel) with a resolution of 2.5 pixels per line-pair.
 A much lower resolution (around 12 pixels per line-pair in a 20 Mpixel image, or 2.5 pixel per line-pair in a 0.7 Mpixel image) will be sufficient for this use.
-Such an image can be recorded by further stopping down the lens to correct aberrations, while reducing the pixel count in post-processing.
-Alternatively, one can shoot at a lower magnification and crop the picture in post-processing.
-Either way, there is no free lunch, and the actual resolution is lower than allowed by the camera sensor.
+Such an image can be recorded by further stopping down the lens past the point where diffraction causes a visible image blurring when pixel-peeping the original image.
+Doing so may correct other aberrations to a higher degree.
+The pixel count can then be reduced in post-processing.
+Possibly, but less likely, an alternative in these cases can be to shoot at a lower magnification and crop the picture in post-processing.

 As discussed at the above link, the effective aperture of an objective on an infinity system is different (somewhat faster) than with the same objective on empty extension.